-The main research interest is medicinal chemistry and rational design of drug candidates and chemical probes.
-Molecular simulations and biophysics are applied for hit discovery and hit-to-lead optimization of biologically active small molecules.
+The main research interest of our group is medicinal chemistry and rational design of drug candidates and chemical probes.
+Toward this aim, biophysical methods and molecular simulations are applied for hit discovery and hit-to-lead optimization of biologically active small molecules.

-The developed compounds target key signaling pathways including protein kinases, epigenetic modules, metabolic enzymes and proteins implicated in biology of senescence.
+The developed compounds target key signaling pathways including protein kinases, epigenetic modules, metabolic enzymes and proteins implicated in the biology and pathology of cellular senescence.

 Major contributions: